PartialLogo

 The body considered two previous cases involving Gordon Elliott and Rob James from March 2021, both of which resulted in 12-month suspensions.
 It referenced both cases, noting "the lack of respect demonstrated to the carcass of the deceased animal in each case was deliberate and wilful", while Hanlon's conduct was not.

-In coming to the conclusion that a shorter sanction of six months should be imposed, it was noted that Hanlon's "negligence occurred in a single activity of relatively short duration" and the original ban may have been justified if there was "continuing acts of negligence".
+In coming to the conclusion that a shorter sanction of six months should be imposed, it was noted that Hanlon's "negligence occurred in a single activity of relatively short duration" and the original ban may have been justified if there were "continuing acts of negligence".

 Read these next: